 When you buy a debt instrument, such as a bond, it will carry a maturity date.
 You'll receive your interest payments until the maturity date, at which point you will receive a lump-sum payment from the issuer.
 The return of this capital, known as the par value, is a standard amount depending on the type of security.
 For example, for almost all bonds, the principal amount you'll receive at maturity is $1,000 per bond.
 This amount is fixed and may not be the same amount you paid for the bond.
 If you bought 10 U.S. Treasury bonds that mature on Oct.
-4, 2013, you'll receive $10,000 on that date, regardless of what you originally paid.
+4 of this year, you'll receive $10,000 on that date, regardless of what you originally paid.

 Interest Rate Risk and Maturity

 Bonds tend to fall in value when market interest rates rise.
 This phenomenon is known as interest rate risk.
 The longer the maturity date on your debt instrument, the more susceptible its price is to variations in interest rates.
 In exchange for this risk, longer maturity debt typically pays a higher interest rate than shorter maturity debt.